 – When a battery cell reaches a temperature of between 130 and 250 degrees, about a chemical process (“thermal runaway”) inside the battery.
 It produces large amounts of heat and are not possible to stop.

-There have been enough accidents with people using electric cars where the firemen just gives up on trying to shut down the fire because of the thermal runaway process which makes it impossible to extinguish fire.
+There have been enough accidents with people using electric cars where the firemen just give up on trying to shut down the fire because of the thermal runaway process which makes it impossible to extinguish the fire.
 So, they just simply let the car burn up.
 And now let’s imagine a bus that burns?
 It’s bigger and the battery would eventually be even bigger.
 A fire here would be even more fatal than before.

 Why would a city with just 13000 need a tram!?

-Trams as a transportation is the Solution for any city or village out there
+Trams as transportation are the Solution